-Georgia is a Naarm/Melbourne-based artist with experience in sculpture, social practice and public program development.
+Georgia is a Naarm/Melbourne-based artist and registered Art Therapist with experience in sculpture, social practice and public program development.

-Georgia Polichroniadis is an artist whose practice revolves around exploring the intersection of affect theory, materiality and social practice.
+Georgia Polichroniadis is an artist and qualified art therapist whose practice revolves around exploring the intersection of affect theory, materiality and social practice.
 She is intrigued by the notion of embodied and visceral language and examining the relationship between bodies, objects, space and the in-between.

 Choosing to focus on working with sensations rather than representing ideas, Georgia uses her creative practice and skill set to push material limitations and bring disparate elements together.